CC Robinson

 How would you survive?

-Communities pooled resources, sharing generators and refrigerator space.
-Cooking meals over outdoor cook fires collectively.
-Making sure their neighbors had access to food and clean water.
-And they did this in the Rio Grande / El Yunque region for over a year.
-That’s how long it took to get power to the far northeastern part of the island that the hurricane affected most (imagine a twelve hour tornado hovering in the same place and that’s what Maria did!).
+That’s how long it took to get power to the most impacted far northeastern part of the island.
+Imagine a twelve hour tornado hovering in the same place and that’s what Maria did!

 Where do we go from here?

 We must learn to listen first.
 Ask questions.
 Seek to understand and relate.
 Then build bridges.
-We can only be the UNITED States of America if we come together, despite our differences.